axlwolf/task_manager/memory-bank/systemPatterns.md

   - Consolidate similar functionality into single, configurable components
   - Place feature-specific components in feature/infra/components
   - Place truly shared components in shared/components
+  - Eliminate empty directories and consolidate related functionality
+  - Avoid model duplication by using a single source of truth for domain models

 - **Barrel Files**: